 Just as the name says, an umbilical cord knot is a place in your baby’s umbilical cord that gets tied.
 A knot in the cord may cut off much-needed nutrients from reaching your baby, stunting their growth and posing other health problems.
 Rest assured, most umbilical cord knots don’t end up causing harm to babies in the womb.

 Reasons for an umbilical knot.
 During pregnancy, you feel your baby kick and wiggle around all day long.
 As they stretch and explore their small home inside your womb, it is very easy to knot the cord.
 Most cord knots happen early on in pregnancy when your baby is still small and has more room to move around.
-However, there some factors that increase the chance of a cord knot:
+However, there are some factors that increase the chance of a cord knot:

 Signs of an umbilical knot.
 Most knots don’t show up on ultrasound imaging.
 This is because the cord is long, and as your baby grows, they may cover part of the cord during ultrasound viewing.
 Additionally, the ultrasound images aren’t always clear enough to indicate a knot.

 However, as the technician monitors your baby’s heart rate and activity, they are checking for signs of an umbilical cord knot.
 Even if they can't see one visually, they can detect other signs of a problem with blood flow to and from the placenta.
-For example, if your baby’s heart rate is low or inconsistent, that is a sign of a cord knot.
+For example, if your baby’s heart rate is low or inconsistent, that could be a sign of a cord knot.

 Your baby may also be less active than normal since their nutrient supply is cut off.
 Be sure to tell your doctor or technician if you've noticed a decrease in your baby's activity inside the womb.